 - Issued 120,000 common shares on or prior to the fifth business day after the date of signing of the Agreement (issued with a fair value of \$27,600 (Note 7)); - Issue an annual payment of \$25,000 commencing on the first anniversary of the Agreement date; and - Commencing on the fourth anniversary of the Agreement date, and on each subsequent anniversary thereafter, the annual payments of \$25,000 shall be subject to the Company having spent not less than \$100,000 in exploration expenditures.

-Notes to the Financial Statements For the years ended April 30, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements July 31, 2023 (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)

 5. EXPLORATION AND EVALUATION ASSETS (Continued)

 ML Copper-Gold Property